Youth Engaged

 Volunteering is a way for me to express the gratitude I have toward Calgary.
 The mentors at Youth Central have shaped the person I am today.
 To volunteer is to support the community, support others, and support a sense of service within myself.

-As I pursue post-secondary education, I’ll retain the core values of service, leadership,
+As I pursue post-secondary education, I’ll retain the core values of service, leadership, and integrity bolstered by my involvement in Youth Central’s programs.

 Youth Central’s 26th year was a pivot from celebrating the past.
 We focused on supporting and building our team and improving leadership capacity so that the next 25 years see even greater community impact.